ACC 101 Elementary Accounting I 3-0-3

 This course provides hands-on experience in calculating payroll, completing payroll taxes, preparing payroll records, and payroll reports.
 This course also covers rules and regulations governing employment.
 Prerequisite: ACC100 or ACC101 or instructor approval.
 (SP)

 ACC 260: Accounting Capstone

 The purpose of this course is to combine knowledge gained through the entire program and relate it to real-world companies.
 This course reviews and extends accounting, financial statement analysis, ethical issues, and business skills requiring students to integrate and apply skills and techniques acquired from previous courses.
-Students will be required to complete a Technical Skills Attainment during the course.
-Pre-requisites: ACC210, ACC211, and ACC214.
-Co-requisite ACC218.
+Pre- or Co-requisites: ACC210, ACC211, ACC214, and ACC218.

 ACC 295 Accounting Internship 0-(6-18)-(2-6)